dmbarbour/glas/docs/GlasDesign.md

 Non-deterministic choice doesn't mean random choice.
 A good test system should support incremental computing with backtracking on fork choices, and apply heuristics, memory, and program analysis to focus attention on forks that are more likely to discover a failed test.

 The primary output from a test is pass/fail of evaluation.
 Log messages are a secondary output mostly to support debugging of failed tests.

+A glas command line verb could support automated testing based on this simplified effects API to encourage simulation of effects and guarantee reproducibility of failures (assuming we record the fork path).

 ## Performance